GOOD WORKING CONDITIONS

 All management forums within ITAB must be represented by HR.
 These individuals will meet regularly in a matrix forum, and will all have responsibility for specific issues.
 ITAB is now setting its sights on a more equal and multi-faceted Group.

-GOOD CONDITIONS IN THE SUPPLIER STAGE
+GOOD WORKING CONDITIONS IN THE SUPPLY CHAIN

 Each company within ITAB has its own guidelines and policies that regulate the demands placed on suppliers.
 Since 2017, a new Group-wide supplier policy has also been used.
 This policy applies to all companies in the Group and establishes fundamental criteria for all of ITAB’s suppliers.